Trusted Houston Divorce Lawyers and Attorneys

 Divorce Law includes the following topics and legal areas:

 - Child Support: A determination of the monetary obligation parents have for their minor children.
-This also addresses medical and/or health insurance coverage, school expenses and the like.
+It also addresses medical and health insurance coverage, school expenses and the like.